soos3d/SpectraX/README.md

 ## System Architecture

-QuickCast has been streamlined into a clean, modular architecture:
+SentriX has been streamlined into a clean, modular architecture:

 ```
 video-feed/